 Baby Boomers are one of the most influential (if not the most influential) generations in recent history.
-By encompassing nearly 20% of the world’s populations, the social, economic, and technological impact Baby Boomers have had is astounding and worthy of appraisal.
-So how did the values that this generation upholds today come to from, and how did it affect subsequent generations?
+By encompassing nearly 20% of the world’s population, the social, economic, and technological impact Baby Boomers have had is astounding and worthy of appraisal.
+So how did the values that this generation upholds today come from, and how did it affect subsequent generations?

 - Baby Boomers are individuals born between 1946 and 1964 immediately following the end of World War II.